Cheeger-Mueller Theorem on manifolds with cusps: An integral representation for infinite sums of zeta functions

 with the parameter $\mu^2 \in \spec \Delta_{p,\textup{ccl},N}\backslash \{0\}$, where $\Delta_{p,\textup{ccl},N}$ denotes the Hodge Laplacian on coclosed forms degree $p$ over $N$.
 We consider their self-adjoint extensions with Dirichlet and generalized Neumann boundary conditions $(\A\in \R)$

 We have seen in Section \ref{section-det} that the operators $D_c(\mu)^{-1}, D_c(\mu, \A)^{-1}$ are trace class with discrete spectrum.
 The corresponding observation for $D'_c(\mu)^{-1}, D'_c(\mu, \A)^{-1}$ is classical\footnote{We assume $D'_c(\mu)^{-1}$ and $D'_c(\mu, \A)^{-1}$ to be invertible, which is the case in the applications below.
-In fact, since the $L^2$-cohomology of a model cusp is entirely determined by the cohomology of its cross section, the rescaling assumption of Remark \ref{kernel1} is obsolete in the spectral geometric applications below.}.
+In fact, since the $L^2$-cohomology of the model cusp is entirely determined by the cohomology of $N$, the rescaling assumption of Remark \ref{kernel1} is obsolete in the spectral geometric applications below.}.
 Hence for any

 we may enumerate its eigenvalues $\spec D_c = \{\lambda_k\mid k\in \N_0\} \subset (0,\infty)$ in the ascending order.
 Denote by $m(\lambda_k)$ the multiplicity of the eigenvalue $\lambda_k, k\in \N_0$.
-Then for $\Re (s) >1$ (note that $D_C^{-1}$ is trace class) we may write
+Then for $\Re (s) >1$ (note that $D_c^{-1}$ is trace class) we may write

 where

 and $\Lambda = \{\lambda \in \C \mid \arg (\lambda - \gamma) = \pi /4\}$ is a counter-clockwise oriented integration contour for some $\gamma \in (0,\lambda_0)$.